Skip to content

 Subject

-These are the actors, who are allowed to perform certain actions on certain resources.
+These are the actors who are allowed to perform certain actions on certain resources.
 These actors include individual users (email address), user groups.

 User

-mdsp:core:identitymanagement:< region >:< environment >:user:user@example.com
+mdsp:core:identitymanagement:< region >:< tenant >:user:user@example.com

 User Group

-mdsp:core:identitymanagement:< region >:< environment >:usergroup:administrators
+mdsp:core:identitymanagement:< region >:< tenant >:usergroup:administrators

 • region